-Tanya’s is a raw food and “superfood” cafe cum cocktail bar in the very chic part of London’s Chelsea.
+Tanya’s Raw is a “superfood” cafe cum cocktail bar in the chic part of London.
 Situated in contemporary designed My Hotel Chelsea, Tanya’s Raw buzzes with healthy looking and enthusiastic staff in a comfortable and bright environment.
 “Everything at Tanya’s is raw living, plant-based, hand-picked, organically grown, ethically sourced, and free from refined sugar, dairy or gluten.”

 Personal health struggle turned into a business as Tanya’s Raw grows